BestTimesToVisit.com Logo

 Almaty Metro

-Tip:Download the Yandex.Metro app for real-time updates and route planning.
-Rush hour (7-9 am and 5-7 pm) is very crowded.
-Be mindful of your belongings, especially during peak hours.
+Tip:Download the Yandex.Metro app for real-time information and route planning.
+Be aware of pickpockets, especially during peak hours.
+Etiquette is generally relaxed, but avoid loud conversations.

 Marshrutkas (Minibuses)